 - Restored 297,000 square feet of kelp forests

 - Sequestered more than 684,000 tons of CO2

 An Idea to Make Surfing Culture “Ocean Positive”

 It all started when Stewart and Whilden met in 2006 after a neighbor recommended the two go surfing together when Whilden arrived in San Francisco for a new job.
 Whilden was a trained geologist who had worked on energy efficiency issues for the Energy Trust of Oregon before joining the California-based climate change startup Climos Inc. He and Stewart became fast friends who shared similar environmental cred and sensibilities.

 At the time, climate change awareness was riding a big wave thanks largely to Al Gore’s movie, “An Inconvenient Truth.”
 Sadly, in the following years, the hype around climate change seemed to fizzle.

-In the outdoor industry, however, companies like Patagonia and organizations like Protect Our Winters kept the issue front and center.
+In the outdoor industry, however, companies like Patagonia kept the issue front and center.
 One exception was the surfing community, which had yet to mobilize.

 “Surfing was pretty asleep on that,” Whilden says.

 So in 2011, they started Sustainable Surf based on the theory that if the universal “cool factor” of surf culture could become synonymous with environmental advocacy, the impact could be widespread.
 The goal was to give people easy, accessible ways to change their lifestyles so they could become climate positive or, in this case, ocean positive.
 The idea was to start small—first through awareness, then through direct action—and build a movement that would advance the cause of ocean sustainability.